Skatox/jquery-archive-list/readme.txt

 3. Block options to configure the list.

 == Changelog ==

+= 6.1.3 =
+* Legacy widget: solving settings save bug when changing checkboxes.
+* Legacy widget: solving settings load when using the widget mode.
+* Legacy widget: rewriting clicking event function to avoid bugs and issues with certain settings.

 = 6.1.2 =
 * Solved scrolling bug when clickin day's link.